 An annual tradition for more than 40 years, the Origami Holiday Tree at the American Museum of Natural History is another sight to behold.
 Over 1,000 original paper crafts adorn this unique 13-foot tree, and there’s a new theme – inspired by the museum’s exhibitions – each year.

-Further must-see festive trees in NYC include the New York Stock Exchange Christmas Tree at 11 Wall Street, the stunning conifer display at the New York Botanical Garden, the tastefully illuminated holiday tree at the Washington Square Arch, as well as the magical nativity scene and 20-foot blue spruce at the Metropolitan Museum of Art, which is festooned with 18th-century Neapolitan angels.
+Further must-see festive trees in NYC include the New York Stock Exchange Christmas Tree at 11 Wall Street, the stunning conifer display at the New York Botanical Garden, the tastefully illuminated holiday tree at the Washington Square Arch, as well as the magical nativity scene and the 20-foot blue spruce at the Metropolitan Museum of Art, which is festooned with 18th-century Neapolitan angels.

-As far as hotels go, Lotte New York Palace, The Plaza, Waldorf Astoria, and The Peninsula New York play host to some of the most glamorous tree displays in town.
+As far as hotels go, Lotte New York Palace, The Plaza, Waldorf Astoria, and The Peninsula New York usually play host to some of the most glamorous tree displays in town.

 Check out the Holiday Train Show in the Bronx

 A beloved Christmas tradition for the whole family, New York Botanical Garden’s Holiday Train Show showcases over a dozen toy trains cruising past the city’s iconic buildings.
 On display are more than 175 miniature landmarks made of plant-based materials, including Brooklyn Bridge, Rockefeller Center, and the Statue of Liberty.

 Running from November 19, 2022 to January 16, 2023, novelties include a replica of the beautiful LuEsther T. Mertz Library Building in New York Botanical Garden.

 Accompanying the show this year is GLOW, an outdoor color & light experience centered around Enid A. Haupt Conservatory and the surrounding grounds, and complete with fabulous ice carving displays, music, and the Bronx Night Market Holiday Pop-Up.